Rita Wilson Prize Fund in support of Innovation and Entrepreneurship Prize Judges

 The Wilson Prize was created in 2019 with a generous gift to the Yale School of Public Health.
 The gift is managed by InnovateHealth Yale based at the Yale School of Public Health.

-Sam Hayek is a mechanical engineer, banker, organizational consultant and coach.
+Sam Hayek is a mechanical engineer, banker, organizational consultant, and coach.
 He pursued a career in finance, having earned an MBA from The Wharton School.
 As a banker, Mr. Hayek led professional teams focused on financing and advising corporate and government clients throughout the United States, Canada, Western Europe, and South America.
 In addition to leading a structured finance consultancy team, he oversaw numerous business improvement and data/information management projects.
 In 2010 Sam Hayek pursued a career transition into organizational coaching and consulting.
-His practice focused on leadership and collaboration across-cultures, as well as business improvement and organizational agility in light of technological shifts and accelerating product life cycles.
+His practice focused on leadership and collaboration across cultures, as well as business improvement and organizational agility in light of technological shifts and accelerating product life cycles.
 He also earned a certification in career and personal coaching from NYU.
-Interests: Mr. Hayek enjoys science and technology, medicine, languages, sports, as well as history, music and politics.